One thing that really bugs me about filling my pens is an inky nib section. This is especially true when a pen is an expensive one.

 If you have a handy blunt syringe lying around you can also use the syringe filling method.
 Rather than putting the converter into the bottle, simply inject some ink into it before continuing with step 4.

-Whichever method of filling the pen you use, remember that their are alternatives to getting that gorgeous nib section inky.
+Whichever method of filling the pen you use, remember that there are alternatives to getting that gorgeous nib section inky.

 Of course if can be a challenge for those pens that use sacs or have a piston mechanism that can’t be removed from the pen… but that’s for another article.